On some new moments of Gamma type: Introduction and statement of the results

 The solution to the above existence problem amounts to characterizing the non-negativity of $f$ on $(0,1)\cup(1,\infty)$ and of the singularity at one.
 To this end, simulations of Meijer $G-$functions can be performed by the Wolfram package \cite{Wolf}, which is however not very robust when the amount of parameters becomes large or in the presence of the singularity.
+The general problem of the non-negativity of Meijer functions on the positive half-line is a hard one, which can be traced back to \cite{K} for the classical hypergeometric function.